zpaq/zpaq/readme.txt

 v1.04 - Sept.
 18, 2009. zpaq will extract from self extracting archives.
         Added progress meter. zpaqsfx.exe is slightly smaller.
 Fixed zpaqsfx.cpp compiler issue (replaced "and" with "&&" in main()).

+v1.05 - Sept.
+28, 2009.
+Removed built in x (E8E9) and p (LZP)
+        preprocessors and made these external programs (included).
+        Config files now specify an external preprocessor command line and ZPAQL code to invert the transform.
+The inversion is verified before compression.
+Added structured programming (if/ifnot-else-endif, do-while/until/forever) to ZPAQL.
+        Reorganized the less commonly used commands.
+New commands to extract from single blocks, extract with paths (default is now to current directory), extract unnamed blocks as separate files, compress without filenames or with full paths, or without comments, debug both the HCOMP and new PCOMP sections of config files, and display trace in either decimal or hexadecimal.
+Fixed detection of corrupted input in decoder. unzpaq.exe not included in distribution because zpaq.exe has all the same functions.